View Gary Davister's Obituary on greenbaypressgazette.com and share memories

 Green Bay - Mr. Gary Louis Davister, 76, one day shy of his 77th birthday, died peacefully at home Tuesday, March 10th, 2020 after a lengthy battle with AML.

-Family and friends may visit Malcore (East) Funeral Home, 701 N. Baird St., on Monday, March 16, 2020, from 4 p.m. to 8 p.m., where there will be a Parish Prayer Service at 7:30 p.m.
-Visitation will continue on Tuesday at Holy Cross Church, 3009 Bay Settlement Road, from 9 a.m. to 10:45 a.m.
-Mass of Christian Burial will be celebrated 11:00 a.m.
-Tuesday at church, with with Abbot Gary Neville O.Praem, Fr.
-Tim Shillcox O. Praem, and Brother Jacob Sircy concelebrating.
+Visitation will be this morning, Tuesday, at Holy Cross Church, 3009 Bay Settlement Road, from 9 a.m. until 10:45 a.m.
+Mass of Christian Burial will be celebrated 11 a.m. at church, with Abbot Gary Neville O.Praem, Fr.
+Fr.
+Mike Weber, and Brother Jacob Sircy concelebrating.
 Entombment in Shrine of the Good Shepherd Mausoleum.
-Full obituary will appear Sunday and Monday.